 The Beethoven Museum (Probusgasse 6): A lovely musical museum in what is presumed to be the very house that Beethoven wrote the famous Heiligenstädter Testament (and his third symphony).

-Beethoven’s grave (Zentralfriedhof): When Beethoven died in 1827, they first buried him in the local Währinger cemetery before eventually moving the body to Vienna’s main Zentralfriedhof cemetery.
-Beethoven’s grave forms the centrepiece of a beautiful arrangement of composer graves that includes Strauss Jnr. and Schubert.
+Beethoven’s grave (Zentralfriedhof): When Beethoven died in 1827, they first buried him in the local Währinger cemetery before eventually moving the body to Vienna’s Zentralfriedhof cemetery.
+Beethoven’s grave forms the centrepiece of a beautiful arrangement of composer graves that includes the Strauss family, Brahms, and Schubert.

 The Beethoven statue (Beethovenplatz): A large bronze statue unveiled in 1880 is Vienna’s main monument to the master.
-The Beethoven statue sits in what you might call the music quarter, full of great venues that play host to his works today.
+The Beethoven statue sits in what you might call the music quarter, full of great venues that host his works today.

 The Beethoven Pasqualatihaus (Mölker Bastei 8): A small museum in the house where he produced his opera, Fidelio.
 Not as comprehensive as the main Beethoven Museum, but it gives you a feel for the kind of environment he once lived and composed in.

 Other Beethoven sites

 Haus der Musik (Seilerstätte 30): a museum of music and sound, with individual galleries dedicated to Vienna’s famous composers.
 The Beethoven room, for example, includes a door from his final residence and plenty of other memorabilia.